fjsousa/fjsousa.github.io/pages/about.md

 Skip-post-walk: true
 Tags: about

 I'm a software engineer currently working as an independent contractor.
 I work mainly with javascript and clojure.
-I work best in small teams where devs have full ownership of the features produced.

 After a university degree in mechanical engineering with a strong focus on energy and fluid computational analysis, I worked at a uni lab doing fluid flow analysis for external clients for a couple of years.